SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 Such feature is very useful when you have parametrizable pipeline locations for your hardware (see retiming example).

-Connectors
+Links
 ============

-There is few different connectors already implemented (but you could also create your own custom one).
+There is few different Links already implemented (but you could also create your own custom one).
-The idea of connectors is to connect two nodes together in various ways.
+The idea of Links is to connect two nodes together in various ways.
 They generally have a `up` Node and a `down` Node.

-DirectConnector
+DirectLink
 ------------------

 Very simple, it connect two nodes with wires only.
 Here is an example :